-We have audited City of Valdosta Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major Federal programs for the year ended June 30, 2012.
+We have audited City of Valdosta Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major Federal programs for the year ended June 30, 2013.
 City of Valdosta Board of Education's major Federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major Federal programs is the responsibility of City of Valdosta Board of Education's management.
-Our responsibility is to express an opinion on City of Valdosta Board of Education's compliance based on our audit.